Biden’s first State of the Union: What to watch - NewsBreak

 HOW WILL REPUBLICANS RESPOND?

 Iowa Gov. Kim Reynolds has the assignment.
 Reynolds is the first woman elected governor of that state.
-She also was the first governor to require schools to reopen for full-time, in-person learning.Russia steps up attacks on Ukraine’s civilian areas
+She also was the first governor to require schools to reopen for full-time, in-person learning.Voters doubt Biden on all fronts, NewsNation poll shows

 Republican leaders portray GOP-led states as doing a better job on the pandemic than the federal government, which is led by Democrats.
 Reynolds pushed back against mask and vaccine mandates and spoke skeptically about the effectiveness of masks to slow the spread of the virus.